-As this is a high efficiency oven, you may notice the emission of steam from the oven when the door is opened.
+As this is a high efficieny oven, you may notice the emission of steam from the oven when the door is opened.
 Please take care when opening the door.

-If you are used to cooking with a conventional oven you will find a number of differences to cooking with a fan oven which will require a different approach:
+If you have been used to cooking with a conventional oven, you will find a number of differences to cooking with a fanned oven, which will require a different approach:

-There are no zones of heat in a fan oven as the convection fan at the back of the oven ensures an even temperature throughout the oven.
-This makes it ideal for batch baking - eg; when planning a party or stocking the freezer - as all the items will be cooked within the same length of time.
+There are no zones of heat in a fanned oven, the convection fan at the back of the oven ensures an even temperature throughout the oven.
+This makes it ideal for batch baking - eg; when planning a party or stocking the freezer, as all items will be cooked within the same length of time.

-Foods are cooked at a lower temperature than a conventional oven, so conventional recipe temperature may have to be reduced.
+Foods are cooked at a lower temperature than a conventional oven, so conventional recipe temperatures may have to be reduced.
 Please refer to the conversion chart.

-Preheating is generally not necessary as a fan oven warms up quickly.
+Pre-heating is generally not necessary as a fan oven warms up quickly.